KevinIsAProfessional/AIS/README.md

 * If your presence/absence asset does not contain any points for a given year, it will display a warning and skip that year.
 * (8/2/2021) The only state currently supported is Montana.

-#### Make Testing Data: ./make_testing_data.py
+#### Make Testing Data: ./testing_data.py
+Required config variables:\
+START_YEAR, END_YEAR, STATE_ABBREVIATION, ASSETID, TESTING_DATA

+Testing data files take the training data files and average the data over a range of years. \
+Testing data files are used by a trained Machine Learning model to produce a prediction file. \
+To generate testing data, set variables in aisconfig.ini and run `./testing_data.py`\
+You may wish to create multiple testing files from ranges in your training data.
+To do this, you will need to manually edit START_YEAR, END_YEAR, and TESTING_DATA in aisconfig.ini and run the program multiple times.\
+Note that if you don't edit TESTING_DATA, your testing data will be overwritten each time your run the program.

+#### Machine Learning: ./ml_script.py
 I'll also fill this one in when I've finished the code.

-#### Machine Learning: ./ml_script.py
-I'm just about done with this part, actually.

 ---